 Traveling Oral Argument

-The Supreme Court traveled to Anderson University's Reardon Auditorium in Anderson (Madison County), to hear oral arguments on Wednesday, September 26, at 10:00 am EDT.
+The Supreme Court will travel to the Honeywell Center's Ford Theater in Wabash (Wabash County) to hear oral arguments on Thursday, April 18, at 10:00 am EDT.

 What is an oral argument?